 This is one of the many villages that exist outside of the capital, located to the south.
 Cogham is a village that relies heavily on the nearby mines on Drackon Ridge for its income.
 Due to the presence of a clan of Ixi Raiders in the mountains that prey on the villagers, the people of Cogham often have to employ adventurers to clear out the mines.
 Cogham is managed by Mayor Jurgin.
 The mine the villagers have established is known as the Meriload Mine.

 This vast farmland is in fact a collection of many smaller farms; all banded together under one title.
 Together, they provide at least half of all Meridell's food.
 The crops here are abundant, and as a result many farmers have problems with unwanted Petpets stealing their crops.

 Meridell is a very green and fertile land in general, with much of the kingdom being devoted to farming.
 A sizable amount of forests are scattered across the land, with some accessible via woodland paths and others which are less explored.
 The kingdom lies at the end of a peninsula, neighbouring Brightvale.
 Meridell also neighbours the Darigan Citadel, although as it floats above the ground, the border is ill defined and subject to change.
 The Lightwater River cuts through most of the countryside, and in some places acts as a border with Brightvale.
+The Mali river also runs through the area.
 There are mountainous regions, particularly near Cogham, and coastal areas nearer to Meridell Castle & Town.
 The Rambles are also a popular area to live, as are Greenfield, Stonewatch Road, and the Mystic Grove.

 A basic map of the Meridell area.